 - Performance review

 The full Governing Body meets once every term.
-At this meeting, the Head Teachers and other Leaders report to all governors about learning, progress, staffing, financial and premises matters.
+At this meeting, the Head Teacher and other Leaders report to all governors about learning, progress, staffing, financial and premises matters.

 Committee Remits and Membership – please click on the link below.